Azure/doAzureParallel/docs/README.md

 5. **Parallelizing on each VM Core** [(link)](./22-parallelizing-cores.md)

-   Best practices and limitations for parallelizing your R code to each core in each VM in your cluster
+   Best practices and limitations for parallelizing your R code to each core in each VM in your pool

 6. **Persistent Storage** [(link)](./23-persistent-storage.md)